charusat09/charusat09.github.io/_posts/2016-11-14-synchrounous-sidekiq.markdown

 This solution has one limitation.
 <ul>
   <li>
-    UI has to know the `key` name that is used to store sidekiq response in Redis
+    frontend has to know the `key` name that is used to store sidekiq response in Redis
   </li>
 </ul>